 Researcher Mobility Awards – Call for applications

-The EPIC Research Mobility Awards supports high-calibre doctoral students or postdoctoral fellows developing new skillsets and strengthening global linkages by providing financial support for them to undertake research training or complete collaborative field work outside of Toronto.
-Through these opportunities, Research Mobility Award recipients will bring back new knowledge and techniques to our local infectious disease research community and strengthen our research network’s ties to national and international research partners.
+The EPIC Researcher Mobility Awards support high-calibre doctoral students or postdoctoral fellows to develop new skillsets and strengthen global linkages by providing financial support for them to undertake research training or complete collaborative field work outside of Toronto.
+Through these opportunities, Researcher Mobility Award recipients will bring back new knowledge and techniques to our local infectious disease research community and strengthen our research network’s ties to national and international research partners.

 EPIC is strongly committed to diversity within its community and especially welcomes applications from racialized persons / persons of colour, women, Indigenous / Aboriginal People of North America, persons with disabilities, LGBTQ2S+ persons, and others who may contribute to the further diversification of ideas.

-Recipients of the EPIC Research Mobility Awards will be invited to present a poster at the annual EPIC research symposium to share their experiences and key learnings from their research travels.
+Recipients of the EPIC Researcher Mobility Awards will be invited to present a poster at the annual EPIC research symposium to share their experiences and key learnings from their research travels.

 Eligibility

-• Registered as a full-time graduate student at U of T or employed as a postdoctoral researcher at one of EPIC’s partner institutions (see last bullet) for the duration of the research travel period
+• Be registered as a full-time graduate student at U of T or employed as a postdoctoral researcher at one of EPIC’s partner institutions

-• Pursuing a research project with an infectious disease focus
+• Be pursuing a research project with an infectious disease focus

-• Complete the majority of the travel between January 1st and December 31, 2023
+• Complete majority of the travel between January 1st and December 31st, 2024

 • Return to complete your degree or employment term at your EPIC partner institution.

-• Supervisor must have a primary affiliation at one of EPIC’s partner institutions (Hospital for Sick Children, Lunenfeld-Tanenbaum Research Institute, Sunnybrook Research Institute, Unity Health Toronto, University Health Network and University of Toronto)
+• Have a supervisor who holds a primary affiliation at one of EPIC’s partner institutions (Hospital for Sick Children, Lunenfeld-Tanenbaum Research Institute, Sunnybrook Research Institute, Unity Health Toronto, University Health Network and University of Toronto)

 Host/Collaborating Institution and Supervisor

-A key element of the EPIC Research Mobility Award program is expanding and nurturing our community’s collaborative reach.
-Information regarding the key collaborators and the location (ie. host institution or field site) at which training will take place is required as part of the application process.
+A key element of the EPIC Researcher Mobility Award program is expanding and nurturing our community’s collaborative reach.
+Information regarding the key collaborators and place where the research will be conducted (i.e., host institution or field site) is required as part of the application process.

-Host/collaborating institutions can include universities, inter-university research centers, international or national research institutes or laboratories, or other institutions, such as government and non-governmental organizations, with a research mandate.
+Host/collaborating institutions can include universities, inter-university research centers, international or national research institutes or laboratories, or other institutions, such as government or non-government organizations, with a research mandate.
 They can also include field sites.

-A host/collaborating supervisor will be a researcher affiliated with and employed full time at a host/collaborating institution.
+A host/collaborating supervisor will be a researcher affiliated with and employed full time at the host/collaborating institution.

 The choice of host institution/organization and host supervisor must be justified in your application.
 The application must also explain how the research travel experience will further your research and training goals.

-Note: If you are unsure about the details of your particular host supervisor or host institution, contact us prior to submitting your application.
+Note: If you have questions about the details of your host supervisor and/or host institution, contact us (epic@utoronto.ca) prior to submitting your application.

 Value and Eligible Expenses

-The value of EPIC Researcher Mobility Awards is $4,000 for training or field work undertaken at North American host institutions/sites, and $6,000 for training or field work undertaken at research institutions/sites in other countries.
-The award will be paid directly to the recipient’s primary supervisor at their home institution.
+The value of EPIC Researcher Mobility Awards for training or field work undertaken at North American host institutions/sites is up to $4,000 CAD.
+For training or field work undertaken at international research institutions/sites, the applicants can request up to $6,000 CAD.
+The award will be paid directly to the recipient’s primary supervisor at their home institution as a one-time payment.
 The awards are non-renewable.

-Eligible expenses include travel, living and other expenses including accommodation, meals, insurance, training and/or course fees, and other necessary costs unrelated to direct research expenses during the research travel period.
+Eligible expenses include travel, living and other expenses including accommodation, meals, insurance, training and/or course fees, and other necessary costs associated, unrelated to research during the research travel period.
 Costs directly related to research must be covered by other sources.

-Note: If you are unsure about the eligibility of an expense, please contact us before applying.
+Note: If you have questions regarding the eligibility of an expense, please contact us (epic@utoronto.ca) before applying.

-We anticipate funding between eight and twelve Researcher Mobility Awards for the 2023 term.
+EPIC anticipates supporting between eight and twelve Researcher Mobility Awards for the 2024 term.

 Recipient Responsibilities

-EPIC Researcher Mobility Award recipients will automatically become members of EPIC and be expected to participate in EPIC programming and activities with other recipients and present their research to the EPIC community and at profiled events.
-Students who receive the Researcher Mobility Award are expected to complete the U of T Safety Abroad requirements before their trip.
-Awardees will be expected to present their work from their research travel period at the EPIC trainee seminar series and as a poster at the EPIC research symposium.
+EPIC Researcher Mobility Award recipients will automatically become members of EPIC and be expected to participate in EPIC programming and activities with other recipients.
+Students who receive the Researcher Mobility Award are expected to complete the U of T Safety Abroad requirements before their trip or a similar module at their home institution.
+Upon return to Toronto, awardees will submit a short report of the activities and learnings from the trip, as well as a financial report on the use of the EPIC funds.
+Awardees will be expected to present their work from their research travel period at the EPIC trainee seminar series and a poster at the EPIC research symposium.

-Awardees are required to acknowledge EPIC funding and support in publications, presentations and communications resulting from their award.
+Note: Awardees are required to acknowledge EPIC funding and support in publications, presentations, and communications resulting from their award.

 Selection Criteria

-Applications for the EPIC Researcher Mobility Awards will be evaluated using the following selection criteria:
+Applications for the EPIC Researcher Mobility Awards will be evaluated on a rolling basis using the following selection criteria:

 • Linkage between applicant’s thesis project and/or future career plans and the proposed research activities for the research travel period